dflook/terraform-aws-acm-certificate/README.md

 - Optional, Default: true

 When true, wait until the certificate is validated before the `arn` output is available.
-This can be set to false if some of the names in the certificate can't have their validation records automatically added by this module.
+This can be set to false if some of the names in the certificate can't have their validation records automatically added by terraform.

 ## Output